laravel/vite-plugin/docs/vite.md

 <a name="vite-or-mix"></a>
 ### Choosing Between Vite and Laravel Mix

 Vite focuses on building rich JavaScript applications.
-If you are developing a Single Page Application (SPA), including those built with tools like InertiaJS, Vite will be the perfect fit for you.
+If you are developing a Single Page Application (SPA), including those developed with tools like InertiaJS, Vite will be the perfect fit.

-Vite also works well when used with traditional Server-Side Rendered applications with JavaScript "sprinkles", however it does lack some features that Laravel Mix supports, such as the ability to copy arbitrary assets into the build that are not referenced directly in your JavaScript application.
+Vite also works well with traditional Server-Side Rendered applications with JavaScript "sprinkles".
+It lacks some features that Laravel Mix supports, such as the ability to copy arbitrary assets into the build that are not referenced directly in your JavaScript application.

 <a name="installation"></a>
 ## Installation & Setup